 Cleaning Tools and Supplies

 Deep cleaning your home does not require the use of expensive specialty products.
 Natural cleaners like baking soda, white vinegar, and lemon will do.
-A scrub brush and microfiber cleaning towels are all excellent and inexpensive cleaning tools.
+A scrub brush and microfiber cleaning towels are excellent and inexpensive cleaning tools.
 Here’s a list to get you started on stocking your cleaning caddy:

 - Rubber gloves